 On the trip back from Molokini, we saw still more whales, and they fed us lunch.

 7. Limit your souvenir shopping

 We did our souvenir shopping mostly at the ABC stores and at the flea markets.
 The girls brought their own money for souvenirs and I hardly bought anything.
-I did buy some muumuus for the girls (you can see them in these photos) and a baby gift for a friend.
+I did buy some muumuus for the girls and a baby gift for a friend.

 The girls mostly bought jewelry and a few other fun little things.
 We are trying to go for the experiences instead of the stuff, but a few souvenirs are good to remember the trip by, too.

 8. Enjoy your time, because it eventually has to end